|CNY Hiking HOME PAGE||Pharaoh Mountain||East-Central Adirondacks|

 Spectacle Pond Trail (55) - This is a beautiful woods walk to a nice pond off East Shore Road.
 The trail travels 1.3 miles to the pond and then ends at 1.7 miles at a scenic spot with a view of Pharaoh Mountain.

-Gull Pond Trail (56) - This short trail is wet in places as it travels 0.5 miles, climbing to a rocky outcrop overlooking the pond.
+Gull Pond Trail (56) - This short trail is wet in places as it travels 0.6 miles, climbing to a rocky outcrop overlooking the pond.
 No camping is allowed at the overlook.
+There are designated campsites prior to reaching the pond on a side trail.

 Map above courtesy of Andy Arthur.org